codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 ## Identify the gig (was *Identify Terrain*)

-* There are subtle differences between a standard PEI Devs tech talk, a lightning talk, a company "lunch and learn", CIPS PEI, etc.
+* There are differences between a standard tech talk, a lightning talk, a "dry run", a company "lunch and learn", a conference talk, a keynote (!!!) and so on.
+* Every organization (PEI Devs, CIPS PEI, Maritime Dev Con, your company) will have different characteristics. e.g. CIPS is more formal than PEI Devs, and a different audience.
 * Is the audience composed of coders, or a mix of IT Managers, Sys Admins, etc?
 * Consider informal vs formal re: prepration time, post-talk artifacts, etc.